+For me, drawing is an act of resistance to alienation; a tool of exploration that informs.
 In drawing, we are paying attention.
 By drawing using my senses, I take space and time to come in close and be involved in what's around me.

-This is a process that forms connection
+This is a process that forms connection.

 Rather than feel scarcity, I choose to see abundance.
 I refuse to accept the state of fear we are currently conditioned to feel.
 By continuing my work, I oppose the priorities and the language increasingly imposed upon us and the destructive disconnection and subsequent addictions being created and exploited by those who seek to profit.
 I form my work alongside the wild, questioning the way we regard the non-human and calling upon our creative imagination to relate to those other than ourselves.